openeuler-mirror/yocto-poky/documentation/dev-manual/start.rst

     -  The Yocto Project community encourages you to send patches to the project to fix bugs or add features.
 If you do submit patches, follow the project commit guidelines for writing good commit messages.
-See the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section.
+See the ":doc:`../contributor-guide/submit-changes`" section in the Yocto Project and OpenEmbedded Contributor Guide.

     -  Send changes to the core sooner than later as others are likely to run into the same issues.
-For some guidance on mailing lists to use, see the list in the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section.
+For some guidance on mailing lists to use, see the lists in the ":ref:`contributor-guide/submit-changes:finding a suitable mailing list`" section.
 For a description of the available mailing lists, see the ":ref:`resources-mailinglist`" section in the Yocto Project Reference Manual.